-Increase your concentration and get more from yourself
+Boost your concentration and get more from yourself with these tips.

 Why does this happen?

-It’s not as if the assignment is cripplingly difficult; it’s more like our brains are refusing to function properly.
+It’s not as if the assignment is cripplingly tricky; it’s more like our brains refuse to function correctly.

 1. Find/Create Quiet Space